What is Anxiety?

 How Derby Women’s Centre Can Help

 At Derby Women’s Centre, we offer counselling support for females aged 18+, which can help to tackle the causes of anxiety.
 There is currently an 6-8 week waiting list before being invited for an initial assessment and being matched up with the most appropriate counsellor.
-Referrals can be made by calling 01332 341633 (weekdays from 9 am to 4.30 pm) or by downloading, completing and returning a referral form from the Counselling page of our website.
+Referrals can be made by calling 01332 341633 (from 10 am to 3 pm Mon – Thurs) or by downloading, completing and returning a referral form from the Counselling page of our website.